 The final element of funding is tuition and fee revenue.
-Please report revenue from tuition and fees for 2014-15 (estimate, if necessary) and separately identify amounts mandated for or used for debt service.
+Please report revenue from tuition and fees for 2016-17 (estimate, if necessary) and separately identify amounts mandated for or used for debt service.
 Include the following "E&G" categories: unrestricted tuition and fees revenues; restricted tuition and fees revenues such as technology fees and registration fees; what IPEDS calls discounts and allowances applied to tuition and fees; and continuing education tuition and fees revenues.
 Exclude the following "auxiliary" categories: housing, athletics, student activity, recreation, parking and health fees; and what IPEDS calls discounts and allowances applied to auxiliaries.

-Report the 2014-15 amounts reflecting any reductions or increases announced by December 31, 2014.
-Revise 2013-14 amounts to reflect any reductions or increases that occurred by the end of the fiscal year.
+Report the 2016-17 amounts reflecting any reductions or increases announced by December 31, 2016.
+Revise 2015-16 amounts to reflect any reductions or increases that occurred by the end of the fiscal year.
 (Please highlight changes with a yellow background.)
-For 2013-14 amounts initially held (and reported) statewide for allocation during the fiscal year, distribute to appropriate campuses where applicable according to end-of-year figures.
+For 2015-16 amounts initially held (and reported) statewide for allocation during the fiscal year, distribute to appropriate campuses where applicable according to end-of-year figures.

-The general-purpose operating appropriation, educational special-purpose funds and tuition and fees revenue are related to public undergraduate and graduate FTE in the SREB-State Data Exchange reports.
-Other special-purpose funds and funds for health profession education are used to show the distribution of funds by purpose in the SREB-State Data Exchange reports.
+The general-purpose operating appropriation, educational special-purpose funds and tuition and fees revenue are related to public undergraduate and graduate FTE in the SREB State Data Exchange reports.
+Other special-purpose funds and funds for health profession education are used to show the distribution of funds by purpose in the SREB State Data Exchange reports.

 - A. Funds for E&G Operations

 - 1. State General Purpose

 - 2. State Educational Special Purpose

 - 3. Local

 - 4. Tuition and Fee Revenue (estimated)

 - a.
 For Operations

 - b.
 For Debt Service

 - B. Other Special Purpose Funds and Funds for Health Professions Education

-- 1. System Operations, State Support to Private Colleges other than student aid, contract education and statewide student aid administered off campus and non-med Special purpose institutions.
+- 1. System Operations, State Support to Private Colleges other than student aid, contract education and statewide student aid administered off campus and non-medical, Specialized institutions.

-- A. State
+- a.
+State

+- b.
+Estimated medical-specialized tuition & fees revenue

+- (i) For Operations

+- (ii) For Debt Service